Bernardo de Monteagudo: Return to Peru and efforts to establish Hispanic American Federation

-Despite the validity of the legislative resolution that ordered the ban, Monteagudo returned to Peru through Trujillo and accompanied Bolívar with the rank of colonel in the final campaign of the Peruvian war of independence.
-He entered Lima, after the victory in the battle of Ayacucho on December 9, 1824.
+Despite the validity of the legislative resolution that ordered the ban, Monteagudo returned to Peru through Trujillo and accompanied Bolívar with the rank of colonel in the final campaign of the Peruvian War of Independence.
+He entered Lima, after the victory in the battle of Ayacucho on 9 December 1824.

 By that time Monteagudo had developed an Americanist vision of independence.
 He was part of the independence revolution of the Río de la Plata, Chile and Peru.
 He also visited the new independent nations of Panama and Central America.
 This led him to the belief that all Hispanic America should be a single nation.

 Death

 Assassination

-Bernardo de Monteagudo was assassinated in Lima on 28 January 1825, at the age of thirty-five.
-The crime occurred between 7:30 to 8:00 p.m., in the Plazoleta de la Micheo, located at the northern end of the then Belén street, 10th block from the current Jirón de la Unión, one of the main streets of Lima at the time, in front of the south wing of the already demolished hospital and convent of San Juan de Dios.
-The square and the path where he used no longer exist, but the exact point of his death is located in front of the southwest corner of Plaza San Martín, at the point where the Quilca passage, the Colmena avenue and the Jirón de la Union, in front of the Giacoletti building and the Teatro Colón meet.
-Monteagudo walked from his house, located on Santo Domingo street (now the second block of Jirón Conde de Superunda) and was on his way to Juana Salguero's house.
+At around 8 p.m. of the night of 28 January 1825, Monteagudo was walking from his home in Lima to Juana Salguero's house when he was assassinated, at the age of thirty-five.